Assisted Installer Based Installation

 to true, this can be done in the inventory file or thesettings.yml

-: Creates a container registry in the jumpboxsetup_http_store_service
+: Creates a container registry in the jumpboxuse_local_registry

-: Tells the Assisted Installer to use the previously configured container registry- The Local Cache configuration sub section serves to tell the agent where
+: Tells the Installer to use the previously configured container registrysetup_ntp_service

 Virtual Lab Quick Start

-If you want to get started quickly with the OCP Agent to test the Assisted Installer the path is fairly easy, assuming you have a jumpbox that meets the requirements.
+If you want to get started quickly with the OCP Agent to test ABI the path is fairly easy, assuming you have a jumpbox that meets the requirements.
 Here's a quick step by step list of what you need to do:

 dci-openshift-agent